Book Description

 After their military defeat in 1745, the Scottish Highlanders suffered a worse humiliation.
 They were displaced from their ancestral lands and became curiosities: objects of romantic nostalgia, charity, scorn, anthropology - and emigration.
 This is a tale of their dispossession.

-It also tells the rout of another people, the Kurnai People of Gippsland in south-eastern Australia.
-And prominent among those who did the routing were emigrant Highlanders like the explorer Angus McMillan.
+It also tells the story of another people, the Kurnai People of Gippsland in southeastern Australia.
+Emigrant Highlanders like the explorer Angus McMillan were prominent among those who did the routing.
 Don Watson writes about the frontier on which those two cultures met.
-It is a story full of tragic ironies and myths which linger to this day.
+It is a story full of tragic ironies and myths that linger today.

 Aboriginal and Torres Strait Islander readers, please note that this book may contain descriptions and/or images of people who have passed away.